-This ultimate guide to Lofoten will teach you everything you need to know to make your trip even more magical
+A complete guide to Lofoten that will teach you everything you need to know to make your trip even more magical.

 Table Of Contents